ParthChandel165/BookCon/README.md

 - Shop Inbox
     - All Messages
     - Sand Image to user
-    - Show Activ function
+    - Show Active function
 - Discount Codes
   - Create coupon code
   - Delete coupon code
-  - apply all Products of the shop
+  - Apply all Products of the shop
   - Can apply the specific product
 - Refunds
   - Seller can update the Status of the Product